All Episodes

 In front of a podium, behind a podium, speaking extemporaneously, writing her book, talking in general, she just doesn't pull it off.

-She doesn't look it, and she never will look youthful and hip and all that, not to these people.
+She doesn't look it, and she never will look youthful and hip and all that.

-So Hillary's gonna bank on the fact that the young will not show up and vote.
+So Hillary's going to bank on the fact that the young will not show up and vote.

-She's gonna align herself with her union buddies because that's where her donations are gonna come from.
+She's going to align herself with her union buddies because that's where her donations are going to come from.

 And I think that it's all being reflected in this polling data of Mrs. Clinton.